Rafarello/Zippia_Frontend_Challenge/README.md

 `changeCompanyFilter` => Used in the Company's name dropdown and it changes the filter to only show jobs from the target company clicked.

-Obs: It can be restored to show jobs from all of the companies again.
+Obs: It can be restored to show jobs from all companies again.

 `changeDataFilter` => Used to change the filter which manipulates the display of jobs that has been posted on the last week and all time